DANCH & GRANGER SELECTIONS

 Vineyards

-Béla is engaged in a private dialog with his land that’s only possible after decades of working it.
-His vineyards are not as postcard perfect as his neighbors, nor are they planted to the newest clones.
-In the summer when others rush to drop fruit in pursuit of the expression and concentration that makes Béla’s wines so enigmatic, he simply smiles at his vines which instead hang heavy.
-Having listened to the old farmers and the council of others when we started, his vines have achieved balance.
-With 4 hectares dry farmed on the southern slopes, the basalt soil retains heat and a mixture of alluvial and loam soils give just enough nutrients.
-The vineyards have a secret garden appeal that’s far from a monoculture.
-Little to no synthetic treatments are used.
+Béla was engaged in a private dialog with his land that’s only possible after decades of working it.
+The vineyards are not as postcard perfect nor are they planted to the newest clones but having listened to the old farmers and the council of others when we started, Béla's vines have achieved balance.

 Winemaking

 The wines of Somló tend to be high in alcohol, very acidic, and chock-full of smoky volcanic minerality.
 All wines are meant to be aged and can be fairly aggressive when young.
 Much like Tokaj, this is an all white appellation so winemaking is geared for structure and strength.
-After careful hand harvesting and sorting, spontaneous fermentation takes place in old 1200 liter Hungarian oak casks.
-Without bâtonnage and never completely sealed off from oxygen, all wines are aged for 2 years before bottling.
+All of the wines are picked on the later side, have a couple of hours of maceration, spontaneously fermented in 1000L oak, aged another 10-12 months in said oak, and then 2 years minimum in stainless steel/plastic tank.
+The grapes do of course bring something to the table, but with time, Somló eventually takes over.
+That said Furmint has a little more acidity up front, Hárslevelű more aromatics, and Juhfark channels the volcanic funk.

 White Wine